 Three things make Monteria stand out: its scale, the use of dogs, and organization.
 A Monteria usually covers a lot of ground, up to ten by ten kilometers.
 A large number of hunters, or “monteros” – up to 40 – take places in an elaborately positioned lines known as “armada”.
 There are various positions in an “armada”.
 “Cuerda” is a position on top of the hill, overlooking wide tracts of terrain.
 A “sopié” is a place below, typically close to a game trail.
 A hunter placed at the “traviesa” will have to watch out for the opposite side of the mountain or ravine.

 A number of packs of hounds, or “rehalas”, about 20 dogs in each, are released into the areas, assisted by their handlers and drivers, and the hunt is on.
 The idea is to give each hunter at least three or four opportunities to bag a big-game animal, usually many more.
 The usual quarry are red deer and wild boar.
 In some areas you can also harvest fallow deer and mouflon.
-Large scale and elaborate structure of roles and movements require sophisticated organization is another characteristic trait of the Monteria.
+Large scale and elaborate structure of roles and movements require sophisticated organization, which is another characteristic trait of the Monteria.

 Misconceptions about Monteria